cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 ## Preview

-Running preview of the scene will get the result like this (the acutal look depends on how your template was setup and your data):
+Running preview of the scene will get the result like this (the actual look depends on how your template was setup and your data):

 ![result](list-with-data/result.png)